cooolgamer/3ds-dumper/README.md

 # 3DS Dumper

 ## What is this?
 3DS dumper is a fork of Godmode9 that was made to work on 3ds without any screens to dump files from it even if it's not usable.
-This is why this fork implemented LED indicator (thanks to Gruetzig on discord for the code).
+This is why this fork implemented LED indicator (thanks to Gruetzig on discord for the led code).

 ## How to use